Hand-eye calibration¶

 Using the hand-eye calibration program¶

-The calibration process uses a program node that guides the robot through a series of poses.
+The program is identical for both mounting configurations.
+It guides the robot through a series of poses that have to be taught before.
 During calibration, the robot moves with linear tool-space motion, a tool speed of 0.5 m/s, and a tool acceleration of 0.5 m/s².

 Step-by-step calibration¶